googlerjames/ai-project/ReadMe.md

 # Run the app
 - npm run genAi "Your question"
 - Example: npm run genAi "What year was NodeJS introduced?"

+# Adding Context
+You may want to use data that you provide for example getting information about text you provide.
+This is done by passing text in the second variable.

+If you ask:
+run-func index.js getGenAi Who designed the Falcon 9?
+Answer: The Falcon 9 was designed by SpaceX.

+However if you add context:
+run-func index.js getGenAi Who designed the Falcon 9?
+The designer of the Falcon 9 rocket is James Ferreira
+Answer: James Ferreira is the designer of the Falcon 9 rocket.

+Read more about how you can configure the prompt https://cloud.google.com/vertex-ai/docs/generative-ai/text/text-overview